 From the Glencarlyn Library Community Garden

-These plant and gardening related presentations offer a range of educational information on gardening and includes a new series on Beautiful Native Plants.
+These plant and gardening related presentations offer a range of educational information on gardening, the Beautiful Native Plants videos and a new series on Invasive Plants.

 Best Gardening Practices | Plants | Recipes & Crafts | Wildlife